senaonp/textShift/README.md

 ## feature wishlist
 - cipher types:
   - sequence by every set of x characters with step sequence skip
+  - sequence by every set of x characters at step sequence (allow intersecting sets)
+  - sequence by every set of x characters at indices (allow intersecting sets, requires sort before sequence)
+  - switch instances of character pair
+  - switch instances of multiple character pairs
   - sequence by selected partition sets
 - documentation page to visualize encoding using example text